 This policy applies to all JCU scholarships, bursaries, grants and prizes, other than scholarships for Higher Degree by Research students.

-The definitions used in this policy are found in the: Glossary of Terms for Policies in the Student and Teaching & Course Management chapters of the Policy Library
+The definitions used in this policy are found in the: Policy Glossary

 - The establishment of scholarships, bursaries, grants or prizes will be consistent with the strategic intent of the University